 If you don’t have the time or resources to write all of the content for your design blog, you can always outsource writing to a freelance writer.

-There are a number of websites where you can find freelance writers, including:
+There are many websites where you can find freelance writers, including:

 When outsourcing writing, be sure to give clear instructions on what you want the final product to look like.
 You should also provide examples of other blog posts that the writer can use as inspiration.